 1. What are the main goals I want my Business Process Management software system to accomplish?

 Before you start looking for your new BPM system you need to establish what you want to achieve with it.
 Do you want to streamline your business processes to reduce costs and increase efficiency for example, or will your system be used to help you gain Quality Standards Compliance?
-Most BPM systems are remarkably adaptable and can be tailored to fit seamlessly with your business needs and objectives.
+Your BPM system should deliver on your objectives.
+It should not drive your objectives in any way.

 2. What information should I gather about potential BPM Vendors?